exposedtalent/Helium-Analysis/README.md

 # Helium-Analysis
 This is the repo for python scripts to analyze and display the data coming in from helium hotspots.

-All of the scripts are running on AWS Serverless Lambda Functions which get their data from Dyanamodb Tables.
-Using JavaScript and HTML I designed a front end which integrated with the AWS Lambda functions.
+Backend is powered by Dynamodb, AWS Lambda and the Helium API.
+The security layer and role based access is provided using AWS Cognito.
+Using the database I use JavaScript, HTML and CSS to design a front end which is integrated with the AWS Lambda functions.